 - I. Valencia College recognizes that employees should have the opportunity to express differences of opinion in a professional manner and as a result, disputes may occur in the workplace.
 The College has established a dispute resolution process as a resource for employees to resolve workplace-related disputes at the earliest opportunity to promote productive working relationships.
 There are two avenues for this process: informal and formal dispute resolution. - II.
 The informal dispute resolution process is available for all College employees.
-It is a collection of common methods used to resolve conflict in the workplace; informal dispute resolution does not involve the use of a formal system of steps or require the completion of forms.
+It is a collection of common methods used to resolve conflict in the workplace; informal dispute resolution does not involve the use of a formal system of steps or require the completion of torms.
 This approach is often the most effective method for dispute resolution because it encourages the healthy and respectful exchange of ideas.
-The informal dispute resolution process provides three two options for an employee: - A. Interpersonal discussions and/or Facilitated Conversations - B. Discussions with supervisor - C. Engaging Employee Relations contract or violations of academic freedom.
-The College expects that individuals engaged in a workplace dispute will participate fully in and exhaust informal process efforts every effort will be made on the part of the eligible parties to a workplace dispute to reach an amicable and rational solution to concerns issues through the informal process prior to entering the formal dispute resolution process.
+The informal dispute resolution process provides two options for an employee: - A. Interpersonal discussions and/or Facilitated Conversations - B. Discussions with supervisor - III.
+The formal dispute resolution process is available for full-time College employees as an additional avenue for resolving more serious disputes or disputes not resolved using informal approaches.
+(Full-time employees are personnel as defined in Policy 6Hx28:3C-01 Total Rewards: Compensation & Hours of Work for Employees of the College.)
+The grievance process option of the formal dispute resolution process is available to part time faculty employees solely with respect to the termination of an employment contract or violations of academic freedom.
+The College expects that individuals engaged in a workplace dispute will participate fully in and exhaust informal process efforts to reach an amicable and rational solution to concerns prior to entering the formal dispute resolution process.